kign/c4wa/etc/doc/language.md

 ```

 In Web Assembly, this simply returns its first argument plus offset
-(which is where general use memory begins, `module.stackSize + module.dataSize`) wrapped up and
+(which is where general use memory begins, `module.stackSize + module.dataSize`) wrapped up as a
 pointer to the last argument.
 When compiling with regular C compiler, you can invoke `malloc`
 to trigger a similar behaviour.